Is solo hiking safe? I used to hike alone and this is what I’ve discovered.

 - If you have to drive into your trailhead, make sure your vehicle is suitable for the terrane and is properly serviced.

 Hiking alone has benefits but it’s not usually worth the risk.
-Grab a good friend, family member, or join a local hiking group.
+Grab a good friend, or family member, or join a local hiking group.
 Enjoy the added safety on your next hike.
 It’s so much safer than solo hiking.

 Related Content: How To Find A Hiking Buddy Or Hiking Group